ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 > what backbone.js and spine.js are doing, extending Rails.

 These things have nothing to do with Rails at all.
-There is a complete separation of responsibilites.
+There is a complete separation of concerns.
 They do not extend Rails at all.
 They extend ANY HTTP based application.
 I could have an assembly program serving up JSON it makes no difference.
-Backone/Spine/Knockout/what have you simply make it easier to create modern interactive UI's in the browser.
+Backbone/Spine/Knockout/what have you simply make it easier to create modern interactive UI's in the browser.